Alternating minimization algorithms for graph regularized tensor completion: Algorithms

+where $f_{t+1}^{(i)}$ denotes the objective function of the subproblem in $U^{(i)}$.
+The procedure of alternating minimization is listed in~\Cref{algo:altmin}.

-Due to the graph Laplacian-based regularization term, the major challenge in solving~\eqref{problem} by the alternating minimization procedure is the structure of each \revf{subproblem}, which is different from those of an unregularized tensor decomposition problem.
-We explain this in detail as follows.
-For clarity and practical reasons, we show this by first converting the matrix variable $U^{(i)}$ into its vectorization $\mathbf{x}:=\text{vec}({U^{(i)}}^{\top})\in\reals^{m_iR}$ and then studying $g^{(i)}(\mathbf{x}):=f_{t+1}^{(i)}(U^{(i)})$.
-The function $g$ is a quadratic function of the following form,
+\paragraph*{\bf Alternating subproblems} Due to the graph Laplacian-based regularization term, the major challenge in solving~\eqref{problem} by the alternating minimization procedure is the structure of each subproblem~\eqref{subequation}, which is different from those of an unregularized tensor decomposition problem.
+Specifically, during the $(t+1)$-th iteration and for $i\in\irange[k]$, the minimization~\eqref{subequation} has the following explicit expression\footnote{For convenience, we ignore the subscript $t+1$ or $t$ in the \revf{variables $U^{(j)}$ for all $j=1,\dots,k$, and omit constant terms in the objective}.}:

+where the first term is transformed from the mode-$i$ matricization~\eqref{eq:unfold}, and $\Omega^{(i)}$ is the set of $2$-dimensional indices of the form $(\ell_{i},r_{i})$, which is transformed from the tensor index $(\ell_{1},\ldots,\ell_{k})\in\Omega$ via~\eqref{eq:ind-mati} after the mode-$i$ matricization (\Cref{sec:preliminaries}).
+In fact, the subproblem~\eqref{subequation} has a quadratic objective.